'GMA' Deals & Steals celebrating small businesses

 The D. Noble Collection: Microfiber + Satin Spa Set

 Say hello to luxury.
 Treat skin to an ideal blend of microfiber and satin.
 The luxurious wrap is designed for lounging before or after the shower, tub, sauna, pool and beyond.
 Soft and gentle on the skin, made with absorbent microfiber and an adjustable velcro closure and elastic top for the perfect fit.
-This cozy wrap is paired with a fast drying microfiber and satin hair turban.
+This cozy wrap is paired with a fast-drying microfiber and satin hair turban.
 It's the perfect replacement for heavy bath towels that can damage hair and fall off with movement.
-This healthy, stylish, and quick solution for hair drying paired with the cozy wrap will easily become the new favorite duo.
+This healthy, stylish and quick solution for hair drying, paired with the cozy wrap, will easily become your new favorite duo.
 Free shipping!

 - $42.50 + Free Shipping